JP Buys: Ultimate Fighting Championship

 UFC Fight Night: Smith vs. Spann losing by a unanimous decision.

 In 2022, Buys fought against Cody Durden in UFC on ESPN: Tsarukyan vs. Gamrot and lost by a first-round knockout.

 In 2023, Buys fought against Marcus McGhee in UFC on ESPN: Luque vs. dos Anjos losing by a first-round knockout.

+After UFC Departure

+Buys claimed the Submission Kings NoGi lightweight title.
+In 2024, he solidified his grappling dominance by winning gold at the IBJJF NoGi European Championship, earning the title Lightweight Champion of Europe.

 Personal life

 Buys is the ex-husband of fellow UFC fighter, Cheyanne Vlismas.

 Buys opened a gym in 2025 called JPB martial arts academy.